 See their product pages Fakro sun tubes

 Solarspot – A brand I haven’t come across until now if I’m to be honest, but one again promising to be brighter than the competition.
 I’m sure its a very good tube, feel free to research it and look for reviews.

 See their product pages here Solarspot tubular daylighting systems

 Monodraught – A large manufacturer and designer of high quality sun pipes to residential and commercial premises with over 30 years of experience in the field.

 What is the quality of light from a sun tube

 Now I know I’ve just compared sun tubes to the brightness of a bulb, and this is a little unfair because the quality of light from a sun tunnel is far better than a normal household bulb and much better than an energy saving bulb.
-The light quality of a sun tunnel is much higher than a comparable bulb in just simple wattage terms because the warmth or quality of the light is real daylight, therefore just like a window the light it is brighter has a fuller colour spectrum and is therefore more illuminating than a bulb in most situations.
+The light quality of a sun tunnel is much higher than a comparable bulb in just simple wattage terms because the warmth or quality of the light is real daylight, therefore just like a window the light is brighter, has a fuller colour spectrum and is therefore more illuminating than a bulb in most situations.

 Colour temperature in lighting is measured in degrees Kelvin and this is a measure of the part of the colour spectrum that is found in light.